 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Work with the school and local authority to help them understand their child's barriers to attendance.
 Proactively engage with the support offered.
 Maintain the same ambition for attendance and work with pupils and parents to maximise attendance.
 Ensure join up with pastoral support and where required, put in place additional support and adjustments, such as an individual healthcare plan and if applicable, ensuring the provision outlined in the pupil's EHCP is accessed.
 Consider additional support from wider services and external partners, making timely referrals.
-Regularly monitor data for such groups, including at board and governing body meetings and with Regularly review attendance data and help school leaders focus support on the pupils who need it.
+Regularly monitor data for such groups, including at board and governing body meetings and with local authorities.
 Work closely with relevant services and partners, for example special educational needs, educational psychologists, and mental health services, to ensure joined up support for families.
 Ensure suitable education, such as alternative provision, is arranged for children of compulsory school age who because of health reasons would not otherwise receive a suitable education.
-3 1 7